-First, there exists a vast variety of food types that people consume to be included into the database.
+First, there exists a vast variety of food types that people consume to be included in the database.
 Second, a category of food usually contains multi-view variations due to how it’s prepared and served.
-Also, arbitrary lighting conditions, volume of food may lead to varying visual appearance of meals.
+Also, arbitrary lighting conditions, the volume of food may lead to varying visual appearance of meals.
 Besides, the quality of images taken with mobile phones makes the task even more complex.

 The following pictures show the output of the algorithm:

 These pictures have 3 segments each (ordered): initial image, calculated mask and plate image.